anitamegarry/LMNH-Plant-Health-Monitor/README.md

 This project automates the process of extracting, transforming, and loading (ETL) plant data from an external API into a cloud-based environment, hosted entirely on AWS.
 It is designed for the Liverpool Museum of Natural History to efficiently manage real-time plant data and ensure secure, long-term data storage.

 The system extracts plant data every minute, loads it into an AWS RDS database for immediate analysis, and automates daily archival to AWS S3.
-Museum staff can access both real-time and historical data via an interactive Streamlit dashboard.
+Museum staff can access both real-time and historical data via an interactive streamlit dashboard.
 By leveraging AWS services such as RDS, ECS, Lambda, and S3, the project provides a scalable, efficient, and secure solution to manage large volumes of plant data with minimal manual intervention.

 ## Features